xixiaofinland/advent_of_code_2020/learnings.md

 Use `find().map()` to return early in an iterator.
 When iter element is a reference `&`, it's more idiomatic to use `copied()` to get the value instead of deref.

+## d9a performance:

+"remove oldest element sums and add the new" is the least computation way, but hard to model with correct data struct. sliding window with hashset strikes the balance in the middle.